Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth - requirements.md

     (('loud instrument', 'F', 10), ('loud instrument', 'F', 11))
 ```

 The first requirement states, I can put a loud instrument in the Friday at 8 timeslot __or__ I can put a loud instrument in the Friday at 9 timeslot, but I cannot do both.
-I can't do both becuase actions in our scheduling domain all involve placing one student with that student's instrument on some day at some time.
+I can't do both because actions in our scheduling domain all involve placing one student with that student's instrument on some day at some time.
 Since the requirement may only be covered once, either the first action could happen or the second action could happen, not both.

 # The Full List of Requirements